Run3-anomaly-tagging/WNAutoencoder/README.md

 ```
 ### To preprocess input files

 The preprocessing script rescales QCD jet features to zero mean and unit standard deviation, and applies the same scaling to signal jet features.
+There are other options for manipulating datasets as well.
 > **Note:** You need to manually edit the main function in `preprocessing.py` to select the input files and specify which scaling to apply.
 ```
+cd data
 python preprocessing.py
 ```